 By living in or travelling in unfamiliar cities or countries, you will become tolerant and even accepting of your own discomfort.
 Therefore you’ll be more confident in your capacity to handle ambiguous or obscure situations.

 Being nomadic equals uncertainty.
-It’s the complete opposite to living a conventional life, the kind where you can predict most things that will happen.
+It’s the complete opposite of living a conventional life, the kind where you can predict most things that will happen.